Ahmed-z22/recipe-parser-group10/README.md

 ### Select a Processing Mode
 - Classical NLP
 - LLM (Gemini)
+- Hybrid (NLP + LLM)
+    - <span style="color:red; font-weight:bold">Hybrid mode may be very slow without a Gemini subscription — loading can take up to around 5 minutes</span>

 ### Steps
-1. Enter a supported recipe URL (allrecipes.com, epicurious.com, bonappetit.com)
+1. Enter a recipe URL from one of these supported websites (allrecipes.com, epicurious.com, bonappetit.com)
 2. Click **Load Recipe**
 3. Ask questions about the recipe
 4. Explore the TTS feature!